ingest/ingest-php-sdk/README.md

 ### Transferring User Authorship

-To transfer authorship of a User's Videos and Playlists to another User, provide the ID of the User being transferred from, and the ID of the User being transferred to:
+To transfer authorship of a User's Videos to another User, provide the ID of the User being transferred from, and the ID of the User being transferred to:

 ```
 $user->transferUserAuthorship('ea2ed255-310c-4426-9881-c4fe8fab4ae1', '837052dc-e65d-4b1e-84ac-c7befe9bd8f6');